 A primary premise of our community is the concept of bringing the advice, experience and example of leadership from military leaders to the larger reader and subscriber community.
 As a result, we have confined our pool of primary authors to the following demographics:

-- Active Duty Military Leaders in the rank of:
+- Active Duty, Guard or Reserve Senior-Military Leaders in the rank of: